POLICY STATEMENT 132

 EFFECTIVE UTILIZATION OF RECLAIMED WATER SYSTEM

-PREPARED BY: Stephen J. Brown, P.E., Director of Water Resources
+PREPARED BY: Jamie Revels, P.E., Director of Utilities

 Purpose and Background

-In an effort to reduce the non-essential use of potable water, the Town of Cary has developed a reclaimed water system that went online June 22, 2001.
-Reclaimed water is an integral part of the Town’s plan for providing water resources to meet long-term water demand requirements.
-Use of reclaimed water also helps to prevent peak potable water demands from accelerating the need for expansion of the Cary/Apex Water Treatment Facility.
-This policy has been adopted to ensure the continued orderly expansion of and effective utilization of the reclaimed water system.
+Cary developed a reclaimed water system that went online June 22, 2001.
+Reclaimed water is an integral part of Cary’s water resources strategy for meeting long-term water demand requirements.
+This policy has been adopted to ensure the continued orderly expansion and effective utilization of the reclaimed water system.